 The guesthouse where I stayed on both trips was the Blaue Gans (Blue Goose).
 It was very cheap.

 It still exists.
-It is now a boutique hotel and no longer cheap, but I don't suppose guests have to go to the bathroom down the hall anymore.
+It is now a boutique hotel and no longer cheap, but I don't suppose guests have a pitcher and basin for washing or go to the bathroom down the hall anymore.

 According to their web site, it is the oldest inn in Salzburg dating from 1350.
 Current prices are hundreds of euros a night.